We are currently booking students in our 2023 Driving, Working, and Training Horses in Harness Workshops!

 About Doc and Cathy

 Doug Hammill, D.V.M. draws upon over 50 years of horse experience to mentor each student at their own individual skill level.
 Cathy Hammill works directly with students in the workshops as well; she draws upon her own lifelong horsemanship experiences as well as her professional background and professional experience as an educator.

 Workshop content is extremely comprehensive in scope and custom-tailored to each group.
 The wide selection of horse-drawn vehicles and machinery, the many horse-powered jobs performed, hay meadows and agricultural land, and amazing scenery provide driving experiences that enhance learning and guarantee enjoyment.

 About the Staff

 Doc and Cathy’s Suffolk horses, one very special mule, and their Norwegian Fjord horses conduct all aspects of the Workhorse Workshops personally with the assistance of Doc and Cathy.
-There is potentially a visit and story or two from Doc’s mentor and stepfather, Tom Triplett.
-Some workshops may include other horses, mules and instructors.
+Some workshops occasionally include other horses, mules and instructors.